Yanich96/MaxValueController/README.md

 # MaxValueController
 The controller takes as input the path to the file and the order of the maximum number from this file.
 The file contains only unsorted integers, their number must fit in memory.
 The controller reads the file, sorts the numbers from largest to smallest and returns the number specified in order.

+Running the program:
+ - mvn clean install
+ - java -jar target/Swagger-1.0-SNAPSHOT.jar